+The Clinical Neuroscience and Neurodegeneration (CNN) Study Section addresses the mechanisms and management of human chronic neurodegenerative diseases and neurocognitive disorders.
 The study section focuses on applications to investigate the etiology, pathophysiology, diagnosis and progression of these disorders and/or their functional consequences.
 It also reviews applications aimed at development of therapeutic strategies to ameliorate functional impairments in chronic neurodegenerative diseases and neurocognitive disorders or biomarkers to predict and monitor disease status.
 This study section primarily considers patient-oriented research and less frequently clinically-oriented research using mammalian animal models.

 The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.